AlchemyCMS/alchemy_i18n/README.md

 ## Alchemy version

-- For a Alchemy 8.0 compatible version use the `main` branch.
-- For a Alchemy 7.x compatible version use v4.2.2 or the `4.2-stable` branch.
 - For a Alchemy 7.0 compatible version use v4.0.2 or the `4.0-stable` branch.
 - For a Alchemy 6.1 compatible version use v3.2.0 or the `3.2-stable` branch.
 - For a Alchemy 5.3 compatible version use v2.3.1 or the `2.3-stable` branch.